 Several national and government studies have found that most adult American men and women do not get enough magnesium in their diet.
 According to some researchers, the average American adult consumes 76 percent of the Recommended Daily Allowance (RDA) of magnesium.
 These experts believe that up to 75 percent of the U.S. population obtains less than the RDA.
-Children and teens—especially teenage girls—are at risk for not getting enough magnesium.
+Children and teens—especially teenage girls—are at risk of not getting enough magnesium.
 A recent study by the Food and Nutrition Service of the USDA (United States Department of Agriculture) found that only half to two-thirds of children get enough magnesium.
 For adolescent and teenage girls, fewer than 15 percent consumed the RDA.
 This nutritional shortfall can have serious health repercussions.

 Can Magnesium End PMS?

-Could a magnesium supplement end the painful symptoms of premenstrual syndrome (PMS)?
+Could a magnesium supplement (pill form or liquid magnesium) end the painful symptoms of premenstrual syndrome (PMS)?
 Yes, say some researchers.
 Not only have low levels of magnesium been found in women with PMS, but several studies have shown that magnesium supplements can lessen the severity of PMS.
 In one double-blind, randomized study, women with PMS received a placebo or 360 milligrams of magnesium three times a day from day 15 of their menstrual cycle to the onset of their period.
 Magnesium performed better than placebo in some measures related to premenstrual mood changes.
 In a separate study of 192 women who took 400 mg of magnesium daily, 95 percent reported less breast tenderness and weight gain, 89 percent suffered less nervous tension, and 43 percent had fewer headaches.